Unity-Technologies/unity-cloud-asset-manager-for-blender/Documentation/technical-overview.md

 ### Asset data generation

-The first step of uploading to AM4B is FBX file and optional thumbnail generation. `uc_blender_utils` module creates a temporary folder on disk, saves the current scene as fbx and thumbnail (if user chose to) in this folder using Python and Blender API.
+The first step of uploading to AM4B is FBX file. `uc_blender_utils` module creates a temporary folder on disk, saves the current scene as fbx in this folder using Python and Blender API.
 Then the data is sent to `uc_asset_manager` to be uploaded.
 The temp directory and files will be deleted after the upload:

 See [Blender Documentation.
 Export scene operators](https://docs.blender.org/api/current/bpy.ops.export_scene.html#module-bpy.ops.export_scene) and [Render Operators](https://docs.blender.org/api/current/bpy.ops.render.html#module-bpy.ops.render) for information about exporting scene and creating images in Blender.